 - Optionally, change the size and/or the color

 - Ok, now I have a squirrel at the end of my paragraph.
-He was just there so that we could see what I was doing, go ahead and delete him.
+He was just there so that we could see what we were doing, go ahead and delete him.

 - Choose Format > Paragraph Designer > Numbering Properties.
-Tap Control + V to paste your symbol on the Autonumber Format line, followed by a tab.
-Don’t forget to pick your Character Format from the list on the right before you finish up with an Update All.
+Tap Control + V to paste your symbol on the Auto-number Format line, followed by a tab.
+Don’t forget to pick your Character Format from the Character Format list before you finish up with Update Style.

 - Cool!
 Chipmunk bullets!

 Now, I do realize that unless you are working for the International Society of Chipmunks, you are highly unlikely to ever use this particular bullet in your technical documents.
 When I’m wearing my production hat, I’m usually forced to choose between boxes, diamonds, circles, etc. Here’s a handy list for “real life”: